Just what are the purposes of a budget?

 - automate your savings with direct deposit or automatic transfers

 - make realistic saving goals that you can stick with – even $20 a week will add up to more than $1000 a year

-#4 A budget helps you forecast your future financial progress
+#4 A budget helps you forecast and plan your financial progress

 After you’ve been following a budget for a few months, you’ll have a good idea of how much you spend in each category.
 Your budget becomes more predictable as you get used to following a spending plan for your money.

-The consistency a budget provides will help you estimate your potential progress over the long term.
+This consistency will help you plan and estimate your savings over the long term.

 - create a monthly forecasted budget (based on your current spending) for at least 6 months into the future

-- make realistic adjustments to these forecasted budgets to see how they improve your finances over the long term
+- make realistic adjustments to your forecasted budget to see how they improve your finances over the long term

 - implement the adjustments that return the greatest benefit

 #5 A budget can get you out of debt faster